From business school to robot whisperer.

 Studios that ship

 Plot twist: I went to business school to learn about PowerPoint and spreadsheets, and ended up teaching AI models to make rap videos about cats.
 Life's funny like that.
-Fifteen-plus years of professional communications experience went into mastering the art of explaining complex tech without inducing comas — a skill that turns out to be the entire job.
+Communications career since 2012, which mostly meant explaining complex tech without inducing comas — a skill that turns out to be the entire job once AI showed up.

-Somewhere in there, generative AI showed up and broke every assumption I had about what a small team could pull off.
+Speaking of which: somewhere around 2023, generative AI broke every assumption I had about what a small team could pull off.
+I went deep.
+Then deeper.
 I specialize in making these tools do things they probably weren't designed for (but should have been).
 My work ranges from serious business consulting to content that makes people question their life choices in the best possible way.
 I'm basically a translator between "cutting-edge AI research" and "what the hell does this button do?"

 Three hundred-plus published models later, here we are.
 I've trained FLUX, Stable Diffusion, Qwen, and video models like they're digital pets.
 Built ComfyUI pipelines that scared me a little when they ran.
 Won some awards — my cat won more.
 And got really specific about what this technology is genuinely good at, versus where it's still mostly marketing.